angelics/SephMiner/README.md

 * **personnaly** recommend only use miningpoolhubcoins and zpool

-* always remove un-used pools from pools folder
+* always move to disable folder for un-used pools

-* always remove un-used miners from miners folder
+* always move to disable folder for un-used miners

 # NVIDIA
 NVIDIA users need to download nvidiainspecter to use OC feature